CyrusNajmabadi/lang-design/CollectionLiterals.md

     ```
 -->

-### Known-length translation
+### Known length translation
 [known-length-translation]: #known-length-translation

-Having a *known-length* allows for efficient construction of a result with the potential for no copying of data and no unnecessary slack space in a result.
+Having a *known length* allows for efficient construction of a result with the potential for no copying of data and no unnecessary slack space in a result.

-Not having a *known-length* does not prevent any result from being created.
+Not having a *known length* does not prevent any result from being created.
 However, it may result in extra CPU and memory costs producing the data, then moving to the final destination.

-* For a *known-length* literal `[e1, k1:v1, ..s1, e2, k2:v2, ..s2, etc]`, the translation first starts with the following:
+* For a *known length* literal `[e1, k1:v1, ..s1, e2, k2:v2, ..s2, etc]`, the translation first starts with the following:

     ```c#
     int __len = count_of_expression_elements +